We Finally Have Our First Look At Dumbledore In The

 Then, there are familiar faces, like Newt Scamander (Eddie Redmayne), Tina Goldstein (Katherine Waterston), Queenie Goldstein (Alison Sudol), Jacob Kowalski (Dan Fogler), and Credence Barebone (Ezra Miller).

 Oh, and the title?
-Warner Bros. finally revealed that come November 2018, Fantastic Beasts: The Crimes Of Grindelwald will be coming to theaters.
+Warner Bros. finally revealed that come November 2018, Fantastic Beasts: The Crimes Of Grindelwald will be coming to cinemas.

 As far as the plot, The Crimes Of Grindelwald picks up just after where we left off, with Grindelwald having escaped capture by the Magical Congress of the United States of America.
 Albus Dumbledore recruits Newt Scamander in an effort to take down his former friend, and it sounds like that battle we've heard so much about will finally go down between the two wizards.